(Straight from the source)

 The Economic Policy Institute, a think-tank in Washington, releases reports and findings related to trade and commerce.
 Here are some of the their more interesting reports.

-This one claims that trade with China has grown the bilateral trade deficit between 2001 and 2017 cost 3.4 million U.S. jobs, with losses in every state and congressional district.
+claims that trade with China has grown the bilateral trade deficit between 2001 and 2017 cost 3.4 million U.S. jobs, with losses in every state and congressional district.
 Keep in mind this wasn’t really free trade, but liberal trade.

 This one claimed in 2003 that NAFTA had led to a net loss of 879,000 jobs in the United States, with most of them going to Mexico, where wages are much lower.